Below is a sample credit check.

 If you order a credit check, you get to pick a star rating (0-5 Stars).

-Each star rating has a FICO Score range and has an allowable number of reportable Bankruptcies and Judgments.
+Each star rating has a FICO Score range.

-In this sample the Landlord selected a 5-star rating.
+In this sample, the Landlord selected a 4-star rating.

-This means to pass (or be "Approved" for) a 5 Star Rating, the applicant needs to pass each of the following:
+This means to pass (or be "Approved" for) a 4 Star Rating, the applicant needs a 650 credit score or higher.

 Look over the sample and we will discuss in further detail below.